 What about ether vortexes?

 What about the sun and the moon?
 Are they moving on their spiral trajectory due to an ether vortex?
 All we know is that the Michelson Morley experiment has not revealed a horizontal wind.
-We have to notice however that this experiment failed to measure a movement of the ether of about 30 km/s on the Earth surface.
+However, we have to notice that this experiment failed to measure a movement of the ether of about 30 km/s on the Earth surface.
 This is the supposed yearly speed of the earth around the sun.
 It is also the motion of the Earth that generates seasons.
-On a Flat Earth model, seasons are generated by the motion of the sun between the two tropics on a conical spiral trajectory.
-Between the tropics, we have a distance of 6660 km that have to be run in one year up and down.
+On a Flat Earth model, seasons generate according to the motion of the sun between the two tropics on a conical spiral trajectory.
+Between the tropics, we have a distance of 6660 km that the sun runs in one year up and down.

 The sun: seasonal motion upward or downward